FestusMike/BANKING_SYSTEM_API_WITH_DRF/README.md

 ***Welcome to the Geographical Information API, a comprehensive resource for geographical data, providing details about continents, countries, states, and local governments.
 This API is designed to be freely accessible to everyone.***

 ### The base url for accessing the api is: https://geographicalinfoapiforeveryone.pythonanywhere.com/api/v1/
-### Click [Here] (https://geographicalinfoapiforeveryone.pythonanywhere.com/api/v1/docs) to view the documentation.
+### Click [Here](https://geographicalinfoapiforeveryone.pythonanywhere.com/api/v1/docs) to view the documentation.

 > [!NOTE]
 > Please be aware that the names of all continents, states or equivalents, and local governments or equivalents, must be capitalized. i.e. The first letter must be in upper case.
 If you don't get that, don't fret:smile:the API has a spelling suggestion feature that contains that provides a list of possible correct spellings.
 You like that?
-I bet you do:rofl:
+I bet you do :rofl:

-## To retrieve basic data of all the continents in the world, send a GET request to: https://geographicalinfoapiforeveryone.pythonanywhere.com/api/v1/continents.
++ To retrieve basic data of all the continents in the world, send a GET request to: https://geographicalinfoapiforeveryone.pythonanywhere.com/api/v1/continents.
 Upon a successful request, you'll get a Json response body like the one below:

 ```
 {